Eastmoor

 Erected 2015 by The Ohio National Road Association, Inc.

 Location.
 39° 57.417′ N, 82° 55.443′ W. Marker is in Columbus, Ohio, in Franklin County.
-Marker is on Main Street Old National Road (U.S. 40), on the right when traveling east.
+It is in Eastmoor.
+It is on Main Street Old National Road (U.S. 40), on the right when traveling east.
 Marker is in front of Donatos Pizza.
 Touch for map.
 Marker is at or near this postal address: 2800 East Main Street, Columbus OH 43209, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The National Road / The Interurban Electric Railway (approx. half a mile away); Capital University (approx. 0.6 miles away); A Brief History of Eastmoor / Eastmoor Polo Field (approx. ¾ mile away); The Drexel Theater (approx. 0.8 miles away); Whitehall Tavern (approx. 1.1 miles away); Bexley World War II Memorial (approx. 1.1 miles away); Bexley (approx. 1.1 miles away); Camp Bushnell (approx. 1.1 miles away).
-Touch for a list and map of all markers in Columbus.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: The National Road / The Interurban Electric Railway (approx. half a mile away); Capital University (approx. 0.6 miles away); Please Allow This Piece of History to Remain As Is (approx. 0.7 miles away); A Brief History of Eastmoor / Eastmoor Polo Field (approx. Ύ mile away); The Drexel Theater (approx. 0.8 miles away);

 Additional keywords.
 Old National Road